s-makin/discourse-offline-helper/README.md

 ### Documentation requirements

 This tool takes into account several common variations between different Discourse sets, but not all.
 For it to work as smoothly as possible, the documentation set must fulfill a few requirements.

-Conditions marked `(recommended)` shouldn't crash the program, but you will probably get wonky results.

 > [!TIP]
 > This tool was intentionally built to be modular and adaptable, so if any of those requirements don't work for you, please submit an issue or contact @avgomes on Mattermost so we can customize the behavior of the tool for you.